ivanportillo/carto-frontend-test/README.md

 - **We love Easter eggs 😬.**

-    Maybe, touching the heart twice could be a good idea. 🤔
+    Maybe, touching the heart twice could be a good idea. 🤔 (In Markers Map)